The right’s long march through Parliament

 German Chancellor Friedrich Merz lashed out at his fellow party member for relying on far-right votes, telling journalists that “This will be stopped and … there will be consequences if necessary.”

-Despite doing a good job at keeping the group together since 2014, Russack said, Weber is increasingly facing difficulties handling the vast internal differences among national delegations.
+Despite doing a good job at keeping the group together since 2014, Russack said that Weber is increasingly facing difficulties handling the vast internal differences among national delegations.
 "He has gotten stricter in the last years because he sees that the external pressure now is much bigger on the EPP than it used to be, so he tries to exert more internal control."

 The influence of right-wing forces in Parliament is also visible in the formal and informal technical and committee meetings that drive much of the policymaking.

-Even so, a lack of experience in building stable majorities is still holding back the PfE and ESN, according to several parliamentary assistants from PfE, Renew and the Greens.
+Beyond ideology, a lack of experience in building stable majorities is still holding back the PfE and ESN, according to several parliamentary assistants from PfE, Renew and the Greens.

 “Both PfE and ESN are often perceived as acting in bad faith, as incapable of understanding the culture of compromise, poorly acquainted with how EU institutions actually function and operating with a distorted conception of the Union,” the PfE aide said.

-That could change by 2029, when the Parliament’s right-wing faction hopes that success in national elections will lead to big wins on EU level.
+That could change by 2029, when the Parliament’s right-wing faction hopes that success in national elections will lead to big wins on the EU level.

 “The Parliament is not yet coming to terms with the changing reality,” said MEP Alexander Sell (ESN, DE).
 “If you look at the polls in Germany, we are polling twice as strong now as in the European elections two years ago, so it's just a question of mathematics that eventually Europe will turn further to the right.”